What is Localisation?

 Chemical Industry Localisation in the UK

-In the chemical industry, as one of the largest, most important and most quickly flourishing industries worldwide, localisation is considered a key player in customer reach and industry expansion.
+In the chemical industry, as one of the largest, most important and most quickly flourishing industries worldwide, localisation service is considered a key player in customer reach and industry expansion.
 Noteworthy companies, who influence the chemical industry, as well as other industries, including Johnson Matthey, Synthomer, Croda International, Elementis, and Victrix that gained the highest revenue of the leading chemical companies in the United Kingdom (UK) in 2018, developed new methods of expansion depending on localisation, where Asia, Latin America, and the Middle East are considered as places to build capacity, tap local talent and access new customers.

 Aiming to successfully commercialise chemical products in many local markets and survive the pressures of global competition, the companies developed product campaigns that have been subjected to translation and localisation to the highest standards of quality.
 Also, in order to pass regulatory audits in different world markets, documentation – such as technical dossiers, Chemical Safety Reports (CSR), and Material Safety Data Sheets (MSDS), operational manuals, marketing materials, Summaries of Product Characteristics (SPC), and other vital material – should have been presented in the local language of each country according to its regulations.